 Assuming procrastination is the norm, it’s probably a good idea to squeeze in an eye exam as well.
 Several studies suggest our ability to learn is directly connected to our ability to see.

-Whether you’re in middle school or grad school, the following tips should assist with your back to school eye health:
+Whether you’re in middle school, high school, or grad school, the following tips should help you keep your eyes healthy all semester (and all year) long:

-- Stay Organized – Purchase a planner and make good use of it.
-This will greatly enhance your homework & study schedule.
+Purchase a planner and make good use of it.
+This will greatly enhance your homework & study schedule